Getting Started with Thonny MicroPython (Python) IDE for ESP32 and ESP8266

 Installing Thonny IDE

-In this guide, we provide instructions to install Thonny IDE in different operating systems, read the section that fits your needs:
+In this guide, we provide instructions to install Thonny IDE in different operating systems.
+Follow the section for the operating system you’re using.

-Tip: Thonny IDE comes installed by default on Raspbian OS that is used with the Raspberry Pi board.
+Tip: Thonny IDE comes installed by default on the Raspberry Pi OS that is used with the Raspberry Pi board.

 A) Installing Thonny IDE – Windows PC